scalar-labs/scalardl/docs/trouble-shooting-guide.md

 If the contract has been executed by buying something with `100` amount, the requester might be wrong because the amount of the `argument` is `96`.
 If the amount of the `argument` is `100` and the latest balance is `9132` in this example, you will wonder if the last contract has transferred the wrong amount.
 In this case, you will review the implementation of the contract.

-You would suspect this as an inconsistency of Scalar DL or that your contracts have bugs if you misunderstand the specifications of your application.
+You would suspect this as an inconsistency of ScalarDL or that your contracts have bugs if you misunderstand the specifications of your application.
 There are many causes of inconsistencies, so please make sure your application is working as expected first when you find something suspicious.

 Next, we will explain some inconsistent cases caused by Scalar DB or DL.
 It might be difficult to understand without an internal knowledge about them, but it's worth looking at.